bedops/bedops/docs/content/revision-history.rst

   * New :code:`--min-memory` option for use when the reference file has very large regions, and the map file has many small regions that fall within those larger regions.
 One example is when :code:`--range 100000` is used and the map file consists of whole-genome motif scan hits.

+  * Added :code:`--faster` automatically when :code:`--exact` is used, to make more robust to nested elements.

 * :ref:`closest-features <closest-features>`

   * Performance of :code:`closest-features` tool increased by **1.1x** (or **9%**).